Positive Things About Insurance That People Fail To Mention

 - As of 31 March 2017, 2.91 million lives are insured by Life Insurance.
 This means that for every two individuals in Singapore, one of them are well covered by life insurance.

-- Integrated Shield Plans provide two-thirds of the Singapore population with additional health insurance coverage above the MediShield Life cover.
+- According to LIA Singapore, Integrated Shield Plans provide two-thirds of the Singapore population with additional health insurance coverage above the MediShield Life cover.

 - The life insurance industry paid out close S$15 billion to policyholders and beneficiaries in the year 2016.